 Fender Fullerton Reissues Today

-The Fullerton vintage reissue series (1982-1984) are highly sought after basses by both collectors and players.
+Fender bass collectors and players alike scour the internet and their local music stores searching for the Fullerton vintage reissue series from 1982-1984.
 Not only did they create a great line of basses, but they also turned the Fender company around and got them back on track.
 Producing high-quality instruments again restored Fender’s name and reputation all over the world.

 Bill Schultz and his team of builders then went on to create Fender’s Custom Shop division.
 Here, they created high-quality, accurate relics, and custom hybrids for premium prices.
 Fender still offers the standard vintage reissue series today.
 I’ve owned four, and I highly recommend them to anyone seeking a classic Fender vintage feel and tone without breaking the bank on a real pre-CBS Fender bass.